-A Biosignature in astronomy is an observed characteristic (e.g., of an astronomical body) suggesting life, such as signs of a substance producible by life and not too commonly produced otherwise.
-Astronomers look for such signs on other planets such as Mars and Extra Solar Planets.
+A biosignature or biomarker in astronomy is an observed characteristic (e.g., of an astronomical body) suggesting life, such as signs of a substance producible by life and not too commonly produced otherwise.
+Astronomers look for such signs on other planets such as Mars and extra-solar planets.

-Abiotic oxygen is also a possibility, such as when water-vapor is broken down by incoming stellar Electromagnetic Radiation (EMR) and the Hydrogen (H) is allowed to escape.
+Abiotic oxygen is also a possibility, such as when water-vapor is broken down by incoming stellar electromagnetic radiation and the hydrogen is allowed to escape.
 The absence of non-condensing gases (N2, Ar) facilitates this.

 The presence of both oxidizing and reducing gases (i.e., with high and low oxidation states, respectively) in the atmosphere is another sign, as might be any atmosphere that could not remain stable without something to regenerate the mixture.

 A vegetation signature is a biosignature such as would be produced by Earth vegetation and/or sufficiently similar organisms on another body.